-I'm a researcher and engineer at the Alternative Energies and Atomic Energy Commission (Commissariat à l'énergie atomique et aux énergies alternatives, CEA / List.
-I work mainly in model-driven engineering, systems verification, variability management and requirements engineering.
-I have experience on applying those areas to software product line engineering, highly configurable systems analysis and domain-specific languages engineering.
-More recently, I started to apply business modeling, safety validation and software engineering to the smart manufacturing industry - or Industry 4.0.
+I'm a researcher and engineer at the Alternative Energies and Atomic Energy Commission (Commissariat à l'énergie atomique et aux énergies alternatives).
+I lead projects about software engineering, model-driven engineering, systems verification and testing, variability management and requirements engineering.
+I have experience on applying those areas to software product line engineering, highly configurable systems analysis, and domain-specific languages engineering.
+I’m currently focused on leading projects for to the smart manufacturing industry - or Industry 4.0.

 Please do not hesitate to contact me for: